 Because candidates took the first test and then chose from three other tests, we have several combinations of total scores.
-Due to the facts that average performance is very high resulting in a large negative skew and subscores have very low correlations, reliability coefficients for each subscore were very low.
-However, the margin of error is also very small.
-Table 23 provides descriptive statistics for the four subtests.
+Due to the facts that average performance is very high resulting in a large negative skew and most subscores have very low correlations, reliability coefficients for each subscore were widely varied.
+Table 25 provides descriptive statistics for the four subtests.